wallarm/product-documentation/docs/latest/installation/inline/compute-instances/linux/individual-packages-nginx-distro.md

 [platform]:                         ../../../../installation/supported-deployment-options.md
 [img-grouped-nodes]:                ../../../../images/user-guides/nodes/grouped-nodes.png

-# Installing Dynamic Wallarm Module for Distribution-Provided NGINX
+# Installing as a Dynamic Module for Distribution-Provided NGINX

 These instructions describe the steps to install Wallarm filtering node as a dynamic module for the open source version of NGINX installed from the Debian/CentOS repositories.
 The node will perform traffic analysis in-line.